Category — Classes

 Barb made shrimp sliders in class, I made shrimp burgers, with the same recipe and bigger buns, at home.
 My family went crazy for them!

-One super-smart thing Barb does with her sliders – she cuts out the center section of the King’s Hawaiian rolls, making them a more manageable size.
+One super-smart thing Barb does with her sliders – is she cuts out the center section of the King’s Hawaiian rolls, making them a more manageable size.
 When you eat it, you get less bun in each bite and more shrimp.

 She saved all the center portions of the buns from all six of her classes and used them in her Thanksgiving stuffing.
 See, I told you she was super-smart!